Steven113/Byte-Shuffled-Array/README.md

 correctly.

 ### Your Own Implementation
-If deriving from the RandomK class you must ensure that GetKRandomInt(int key, int K) must always return the same sequence of random integers given a seed "key".
-If you call the function with K = 3 the 3 integers you get back must match the first 3 integers you'd get when calling the funciton with K = 5.
+If deriving from the RandomK class you must implement the GetKRandomInt(KeyType key, int K) method as follows:

+- It must always return the same sequence of random integers given a seed "key".
+- If you call the function with K = 3 the 3 integers you get back must match the first 3 integers you'd get when calling the funciton with K = 5.
 Thus K cannot be used to calculate the random values.